 An interview with Australia’s longest abstinence member

-In July 2015 an interview was held with Sam A at his home in Woy Woy on the NSW Central Coast.
+In July 2015 an interview was held with Sam A at his home at Woy Woy on the NSW Central Coast.
 He is Australia’s longest abstinence member.
 Sam hasn’t gambled for more than 50 years.
 He started the first Regional Service Office in Australia in 1978 after a trip to the United States.
 Sam is 90 years old but still attends special birthday meetings in Sydney.
 Click here to listen.

 Literature & other brochures